-Arthur Elgort has a stylistic freedom that allows the spontaneous energy and joy of the moment to be expressed through an image.
-His photographs have the unforced look of a personal snapshot while they are simultaneously iconic chronicles of the culture of our time.
-As one of the first photographers to show models in a more natural state (they often wore little makeup and posed in outdoor settings), Mr. Elgort captured now-famous images of supermodels such as Christy Turlington and Naomi Campbell for magazines and fashion campaigns.
+Arthur Elgort has stylistic freedom that allows the spontaneous energy and joy of the moment to be expressed through an image.
+His photographs have the unforced look of a personal snapshot.
+At the same time, they are simultaneously iconic chronicles of the culture of our time.
+As one of the first photographers to show models in a more unpredictable and natural state (they often wore little makeup and posed in outdoor settings), Mr. Elgort captured now-famous images of supermodels.
+These included the likes of Christy Turlington and Naomi Campbell for magazines and fashion campaigns.